cjekel/EskomLoadSheddingTwitterBot/README.md

 You will need to create a [twitter application key](https://dev.twitter.com/oauth) in order to use [Twython](http://twython.readthedocs.org/en/latest/).
 Then you must update the key values in the python script in order to login and post from your twitter account.

+Check out this post about how to [run the bot in Google Cloud Shell](http://jekel.me/2015/Python-Twitter-Bot-Using-Google-Shell/).

 #MIT License
 The MIT License (MIT)